 The TTB labeling requirements for beer are complex as you need to cross-reference state guidelines and the labeling requirements from other departments like the FDA and U.S. Customs.

-To make the ordeal easier and ensure you don’t end up with a misbranded product, you can create a compliance checklist and a workflow process your team must follow on an intuitive label management software like Artwork Flow.
-We’ve even got a 14-Day FREE Trial, so check out the software and get started!
+To make the ordeal easier and ensure you don’t end up with a misbranded product, you can create a compliance checklist and a workflow process your team must follow on an intuitive label management software and brand asset management software like Artwork Flow.
+Get in touch with us for more details.